Etiquetas:

 As she [ . . . ] in my eyes and [ . . . ]

-For her lips were the colour of the roses grew down the river, all bloody and wild
+For her lips the colour of the roses that grew down the river, all bloody and wild

 My trembling subsided in his sure embrace

-He be my man, and with a careful hand, he wiped up the tears that went down my face
+He would be my first man, and with a careful hand, he wiped up the that went down my face

 'If I show you the roses will you follow?'

-On the last day I her where the wild roses grow
+On the last day I took her where the roses grow

 And she lay on the bank, the wind light as a thief